snkashis/android-docs/src/pages/navigation/overview/navigation-ui.md

 />
 }}

-`NavigationCamera#showRouteOverview(int[] padding)` will also adjust the camera to the bounds of the `DirectionsRoute` being traveled along with the given padding that is passed.
+`NavigationCamera#showRouteOverview(int[] padding)` will also adjust the camera to the bounds of the `DirectionsRoute` being traveled along with the given padding which is passed.

 `NavigationCamera#resetCameraPositonWith(NAVIGATION_TRACKING_MODE_GPS)` will reset the camera to the last known position update and will resume tracking of future updates with the mode you pass - in this case, tracking will resume with GPS tracking.